Our Society’s History

 1995 exhibitions were held in the Leas Cliff Hall and at the Metropole, the latter opened by Sir Roger de Haan.
 The Metropole Arts Centre was known as a centre of excellence.

-1998 the Society moved to The Grand next door to the Metropole (where it exhibited annually until 2017).
+1998 the Society moved to The Grand next door to the Metropole (where it exhibits annually).

 November 2006 the FAS lecture by Professor Anthony Slinn (now named the Slinn Lecture) was included in the Folkestone Literary Festival programme.